1coderookie/KobraGoNeoInsights/README.md

 **Hi and welcome to my little page about the Anycubic Kobra Go and Kobra Neo.**

 I am a newbie to 3D printing and got a **Kobra Neo** from a friend of mine.
-As it came with some minor problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo**.
-It turned out that it wasn't an easy mission as it's pretty new to the Kobra family - most of the (still rare) informations were about the Kobra **Go**.
+As it came with some problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo** - it turned out that it wasn't an easy mission as it's pretty new to the Kobra family.
 So I thought it might be a good idea to document my tinkering and collect informations and tips about the **Go** and **Neo** (as they are basically the same) to facilitate other newbies like me an easier start right away.

 If you'd like to contribute - please let me know.
+Especially for the **Go** I don't really have any content yet, so if you'd e.g. send me certain pictures taht would already be very helpful.
 You don't necessarily need a GitHub account for it if you don't want to register here for free, just send me an email to  <br> `3dneo (at) quantentunnel.de` </br> and we'll figure something out.

 Happy printing!